 Ronin Capital LLC

-In accordance with the settlement offer, the Panel ordered Ronin to pay a fine to the Exchange in the amount of $10,000.
+In accordance with the settlement offer, the Panel ordered Ronin to pay a fine of $85,000.